solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 ```

-In a traditional Anchor program, this would typically be represented by an
+In a traditional Anchor program, a note would typically be represented by a `Note` struct using the `account` macro.
+However, because we're using state compression we use `NoteLog`, a struct with the `AnchorSerialize` macro applied.
-account struct.
-However, our accounts won't directly mirror our native
-structures because we're using state compression.
-And since we don't need the
-full functionality of an account, we can use the `AnchorSerialize` derive macro
-instead of the `account` macro.

-#### 3. Define Input Accounts and Constraints
+#### 3. Define Account Constraints

-In our setup, all instructions handlers will use the same accounts, so we'll
+All our instruction handlers will use the same [account constraints](https://www.anchor-lang.com/docs/account-constraints):
-create a single `NoteAccounts` struct to handle account validation.
-This struct
-will include the following accounts:

 - `owner` - The creator and owner of the note, who must sign the transaction.
 - `tree_authority` - The authority for the Merkle tree, used for signing